AndresNavarrete/football_predictor/README.md

 # Premier League Predictions

-In this projet I use some machine learning algorithms to predict the outcome of the Premier League.
-Below is an image of my most recent prediction.
+Using some machine learning algorithms I predict the outcome of the Premier League.
+The prediction considers historial matches, current results and performance of each team.

+The image below is my most recent prediction.

 ![Standings forecast](/img/out/standings_forecast.png)